IneffableNoesis/IneffableNoesis/README.md

 </div>

 <div align="center">
 > I'm EIGHTEEN (18) which can be seen to the left.
-This is here because there was confusion regarding my age due to an entry in my Carrd stating I do not wish to fully befriend people 15 and younger.
+This is here because there was confusion regarding my age due to an entry in my Carrd stating I do not wish to fully befriend people 15 and under.
 </div>
 <br />
 ꩜